About our Scanning Services

 Reach out via email@example.com

 When you email us, tell us a little about the item you would like scanned.
-We will need to know a little about your project before we can provide a quote for scanning services.
+We will need to know a few details about your project before we can provide a quote for scanning services.
 How big is the part?
 What material is it?
 What color is it and does it have a texture?
 Are there any small holes or internal features?
+What do you intend to do with the scanned data?
 Include a photo to help with this discussion.
-We will respond to your inquiry within 24 hours.
+We usually respond to your inquiry within 24 hours.
 We might ask additional questions or schedule a time to talk.

 Visit us in person